StrangeDS/ViewFinderRe/README.md

 2. Derived class `BP_PhotoDecalSteppable_Hide`: Triggers Object -> Projection at specific locations.
     - Uses a collision volume to trigger the transformation.
     - Reverts the change upon exiting the volume, facilitating testing.
-    - Permanent changes should use Actor collision.
+    - For more flexible activation of logic, a dedicated Collision Actor should be used.
 3. Derived class `BP_PhotoDecalSteppable_Show`: Automatically performs Object -> Projection, conditionally triggers Projection -> Object.
     - Uses a collision volume checking the player camera's Transform (with tolerance) as the trigger.
     - Configurable option to slice the current scene using the View Frustum.
-    - Includes a simple function to correct the object's Transform.
+    - Includes a simple function to snap to the target Transform.

 ### *Dynamic Mesh*